FREE TRAINING OPPORTUNITIES- BOOK VIA Skills 4 Bradford

 In circumstances where there the family are moving away and withdrawing their child but are unable to say how their child will continue with their education, the school should attempt to ascertain the new address and key information such as who the pupil

-If the school cannot satisfy themselves that the pupil no longer lives a reasonable distance from the school, they may need to refer for joint enquiries under 9(1((h) or (9(1)(i) or take legal advice.
+If the school cannot satisfy themselves that they meet ground G, they may need to refer for joint enquiries under 9(1((h) or (9(1)(i) or take legal advice.

 Important points:

-- New statutory guidance and legislation- Please be aware of the new Working together to improve school attendance statutory guidance and The School Attendance (Pupil Registration) (England) Regulations 2024.
+- New statutory guidance and legislation- Please be aware of the 2024 Working together to improve school attendance statutory guidance and The School Attendance (Pupil Registration) (England) Regulations 2024.

 - Joint Enquiries referrals- Under 9(1)(h) and 9(1)(i) the school and the local authority are required to have jointly made reasonable efforts to find out the pupil’s location before the ground for removal is met.